LFTechFarm/Pixel_2_Lego/README.md

 # Image to lego pixel art
-Convert any image into LEGO-style pixel art by transforming it into a grid of LEGO bricks.
+Convert image into a buildable LEGO pixel art by transforming it into a grid of LEGO bricks.

 ## Features